 1.2 It is designed to be a pleasurable leisure and educational facility, operated on a voluntary basis by the students, staff and members of the community.

-1.3 This document was last revised and updated on 10th October 2023.
+1.3 This document was last revised and updated on 6th November 2024.

 2.1 The garden extends to the fenced area where vegetables, herbs and other plants are grown, and the orchard area immediately to the north.
 It also includes the wooden Observatory building adjacent to the path which is used for general storage.
 There is an aluminium framed greenhouse in the orchard and two polytunnels adjacent to the orchard.
 The total area is about 0.12ha (0.3ac).